 Queensland

-The application process can be done completely online via the Disability Worker Screening website.
-Make sure to check your eligibility first and have your customer reference number handy.
+1. The application process is completed completely online via the Disability Worker Screening website.

 South Australia